Amos47/2400/Chapter_3.md

 The other broad category is, obviously, the opposite -- doing everything in-house, whether building from scratch or customising a COTS system using the organisation's resources and personnel.

+Even NASA struggles with this important issue.
+In deploying systems to the International Space Station (ISS), NASA made some critical decisions to buy COTS rather than build.
+[Interested?](http://digital.itwc.ca/canadiancio-jan-feb-2016/15/) Click on each of the four little stars to see the story.
+(This isn't the best format for telling the story and neither is the contrast that great... sorry.).

 A useful tool to understand the context of this choice is the Outsourcing Decision Matrix.
 This is a strategy tool, useful in a wide variety of situations but not necessarily in the B-or-B software systems arena.
 We'll use the tool to give us an appreciation for the decision process in B-or-B.

 The Mindtools website (see the Interested? link below) poses a series of questions much like these: "Which activities should we outsource, and which tasks should we do in-house?"
 For instance, imagine that you are in the health care industry and let's say you are the administrator of a small, rural primary-care hospital.
 Should you outsource your cleaning staff, or hire in-house cleaners?
 Would the decision be the same for a furniture manufacturer in a large, urban setting?
 If you worked for an airline, would you outsource your in-flight meal preparation, or would you hire cooks directly and maintain your own kitchens and supply chain for food and beverages?
 What if you managed a luxury hotel?"
 As I write this chapter, I have just returned from my local *Ikea* store (unpaid plug).
 My wife and I made a stop in the cafeteria (shopping at Ikea makes for hungry work) and I found myself wondering if the cooks and serving personnel providing the meals were Ikea employees or outsiders occupying Ikea-owned space and using their own or Ikea's kitchen tools to provide service under contract to Ikea.
 How do they share the revenue?
 The costs?
 You get the idea.